-In a world of text speak and emoticons, do correct punctuation, spelling and grammar matter?
+In a world of text speak and emoticons, does correct punctuation, spelling and grammar really matter?
 Lynne Truss, writer of Eats, Shoots and Leaves thinks so.

 The title comes from a joke in which a panda enters a bar, eats a sandwich and then shoots a gun into the air.
 When the barman asks him what he’s doing, he throws down a book and growls: ‘This is a badly punctuated wildlife manual.
 Look me up.’
 The barman opens the book, and under ‘PANDA’ it reads: ‘Large, black-and-white, bear-like mammal native to China.
 Eats, shoots and leaves.’

 Incorrect punctuation, grammar or spelling can give the wrong message entirely.
 If you want to while away a few hours you’ll find the internet is burning with brilliant examples.

 The moral of the story?
 If you make a mistake, your audience will focus on that and will be distracted away from your important message.